The Green Man Tree

 She's also an author, and has published two books so far, A Druid's Tale and Facing the Darkness, which are both available on Amazon and elsewhere.

 Join Esme, the Director and Founder of Pagan Pride UK, for an hour under the Green Man Tree.
-Esme has over twenty years of experience as a Pagan and Witch, and works as a professional witch and celebrant (though is currently taking a break from this work).
+Esme has over twenty years of experience as a Pagan and Witch, and worked as a professional witch and celebrant for many years before taking a sabbatical.
 She founded Pagan Pride UK in 2009 and it has grown from a community picnic to become a thriving festival and the biggest free Pagan event in the UK.

 Esme also founded the Spellcrafter moot in Nottingham, and was its moot leader for several years, arranging open rituals and community events for the local Pagan community.
 She has been on local and national TV, radio and in the press, discussing Pagan Pride UK and promoting an accurate and positive image of modern Paganism.